wingkwong/leetcode-the-hard-way/CONTRIBUTING.md

 Thanks for considering to contribute to LeetCode The Hard Way!

+## If you want to create an existing tutorial

+- Modify a tutorial markdown page under [tutorials](https://github.com/wingkwong/leetcode-the-hard-way/tree/main/tutorials).

+> You may search @TBC as sometime we create draft pages for people to write.

+## If you want to create an existing solution

+- Modify a solution markdown page under [solutions](https://github.com/wingkwong/leetcode-the-hard-way/tree/main/solutions).

+> You may search @TBC as sometime we create draft pages for people to write.

 ## If you want to create a new tutorial

 - Create a tutorial markdown page under [tutorials](https://github.com/wingkwong/leetcode-the-hard-way/tree/main/tutorials).
 If the category does not exist, you may create a new one.